 - Answer e-mails from parents, especially from parents of children with whom you work directly, as promptly as possible.
 At Heatherwood, our expectation is that emails are answered within 24 hours (one business day.) - E-mails asking for district documents or facts about district programs may fall under the State of Washington public information laws.
 Direct these e-mails to Mary Waggoner in EPS Communications with a brief explanation that you received this e-mail and believe it is a public information request.
 Communications will advise from there. - Be aware of Reply Sender vs. Reply All buttons.
 Does everyone who received the e-mail need to know your response?
-Most often, you will want to avoid Reply All. - Q. I am getting e-mails from parents and others asking me questions about district programs and staff that make me uncomfortable.
+Most often, you will want to avoid Reply All.

+Q. I am getting e-mails from parents and others asking me questions about district programs and staff that make me uncomfortable.
 Sometimes these are from parents of children I don't teach or directly work with.
-How do I answer? - A. The message may qualify as a public information request.
+How do I answer?

+A. The message may qualify as a public information request.
 See the introductory paragraph of this section and follow those procedures.
-If it is a question/message that is not about your classroom or department or not from the parent of one of your students, there are several ways you can deal with this. - 1) Send a message saying you do not feel comfortable responding to this type of question. - 2) Ask the person sending the message to contact your supervisor or the appropriate central office department for the answer to his or her question, if the e-mail asks for information about a program or service.
+If it is a question/message that is not about your classroom or department or not from the parent of one of your students, there are several ways you can deal with this.